 […] he […] took hold of the horns of the altar.

-The cryptogram’s use of T to represent these horns as well as tying in the word tenet as what one does with them can only be called extremely clever—here tenuit is simply an inflected form of tenet.
-Also, though I am aware that the Vulgate did not yet exist, having pointed it out in the previous part, I am not engaging in an anachronism, as this is a simple one-word correspondence between the Hebrew and Latin.
+The cryptogram’s use of ⟨T⟩ to represent these horns as well as tying in the word tenet as what one does with them can only be called extremely clever—here, tenuit is simply an inflected form of tenet.
+Also, though I am aware the Vulgate did not yet exist, having pointed it out in the previous part, I am not engaging in an anachronism, as this is a simple one-word correspondence between Hebrew and Latin.

 snake of bronze

 And, as with the previously revealed words, the word serpens describes what it is with its shape, tracing a snaky path.
 Additionally, it is “lifted up” just as the snake it represents was on a pole.
-The corresponding bible passage from Numbers 21:6–9 is:
+The corresponding bible passage from Numbers is:⁵

 Finally, both the double ara aerea and the double serpens in the square, rather than simply being palindromes, continue forever.
-They share their first and last letters and read in an unending circle—the opposite of the ungodly, as described in Solomonic wisdom (Wis 2:5):
+They share their first and last letters and read in an unending circle—the opposite of the ungodly, as described in Solomonic wisdom:⁶

-There is still more evidence that is provided my the inscriptions that accompany the Pompeiian Square, but it’s beyond the scope of the cryptogram itself, so I won’t discuss it here.
+There is still more evidence provided by the inscriptions that accompany one of the Pompeiian Squares, but it’s beyond the scope of the cryptogram itself, so I won’t discuss it here.

 Read Previous Articles in this Series

-- That is, “The Hidden Judaism of the Sator Square in Pompeii”, Revue de l’histoire des religions, 2006.
+- Nicolas Vinel, “The Hidden Judaism of the Sator Square in Pompeii”, Revue de l’histoire des religions, April 2006.